WRLC Handbook

 Leave will be granted as follows:

-• If the WRLC facility is closed due to adverse weather conditions, employees who must work on site are not expected to work and are not charged for time off.
-Employees who are able to telework are expected to do so.
-Employees who choose to not telework when the WRLC facility is closed due to adverse weather conditions may take unpaid leave, vacation time or personal leave if available.
+- If the WRLC facility is closed due to adverse weather conditions, employees who must work on site are not expected to work and are not charged for time off.
+Employees who are able to work remotely are expected to do so.
+Employees who choose not to work remotely when the WRLC facility is closed due to adverse weather conditions may take unpaid leave, vacation time or personal leave if available.

 If the Executive Director announces that WRLC will close early during normal business hours, employees will not be charged for time off.